The "New Doctoral Program Timeline for Cohorts 2017 Forward" and "Current Doctoral Program Overview" offers a snapshot overview of the program.

 The Written Examination

-The examination will begin at 4:00 p.m. the Thursday before Spring Break, and will be completed by 9:00 a.m. on the Monday after Spring Break.
+The Written Examination is focused on the first tier of each list; it must be completed in March of the third year of graduate school.
+The Exam will begin at 4:00 P.M. on the Thursday before Spring Break and will be completed by 9:00 A.M. on the Monday after Spring Break.

 After the Written Examination, each student will schedule formal meetings with all members of her or his committee.
 These discussions will address strengths and weaknesses of the exam, as well as areas for further development.